Put the children in pairs and show the Presentation: Which role?

 Subject knowledge

-- Charles became monarch on 8 September 2022 on the death of his mother, Queen Elizabeth II, not on the day of his coronation.
+- Charles became the monarch on 8 September 2022 on the death of his mother, Queen Elizabeth II, not on the day of his coronation.

-- Charles was proclaimed King through the ceremony of Accession, which took place on 10 September 2022.
+- Charles was proclaimed King through the ceremony of accession, which took place on 10 September 2022.

 - The coronation is a religious ceremony.
+For more details, see the Teacher video: Monarchy.

 Lesson plan